ZeroAviation/netmf-interpreter/Solutions/STM32F746NUCLEO/ReadMe.md

 > method in managed code._
 >
 > _`STDIO` is an internal HAL/PAL debug and tracing channel accessed via `hal_printf()`
-> function and allows messages in the Debugger and DebugTextPort transports drivers._
+> function and allows messages in the Debugger and DebugTextPort transport drivers._

 - [ ] TODO: Move the above note to the official documentation (and link there)
 - [ ] TODO: Document COMx transport, COM3 via Virtual USB COM device (+ MFDeploy)